online-ml/river/docs/user-guide.core-concepts.architecture.rst

 The :class:`~skmultiflow.core.BaseSKMObject` class is the base class in ``scikit-multiflow``.
 It is based on ``sklearn.BaseEstimator`` in order to support inter-framework compatibility.
 It adds extra functionality relevant in the context of ``scikit-multiflow``.

-Any stream model in ``scikit-multiflow`` is created by extended the :class:`~skmultiflow.core.BaseSKMObject` class and the corresponding task-specific mixins, such as: :class:`~skmultiflow.core.ClassifierMixin`, :class:`~skmultiflow.core.RegressorMixin`, :class:`~skmultiflow.core.MetaEstimatorMixin` and :class:`~skmultiflow.core.MultiOutputMixin`
+Any stream model in ``scikit-multiflow`` is created by extending the :class:`~skmultiflow.core.BaseSKMObject` class and the corresponding task-specific mixin(s), such as: :class:`~skmultiflow.core.ClassifierMixin`, :class:`~skmultiflow.core.RegressorMixin`, :class:`~skmultiflow.core.MetaEstimatorMixin` and :class:`~skmultiflow.core.MultiOutputMixin`

 The :class:`~skmultiflow.core.ClassifierMixin` defines the following methods: